DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

             Update the vertical position of the header.
         </li>
         <li>
-            Make the items “go” under the header.
+            Make the items "go" under the header.
         </li>
         <li>
             Return the updated attributes.